KaotoIO/vscode-kaoto/CONTRIBUTING.md

 The command `Developer: Toggle Developer Tools` gives access to classic developer tools for web applications.
 See [official documentation](https://code.visualstudio.com/api/extension-guides/webview#inspecting-and-debugging-webviews) for more details.

-### How to manually test latest Kaoto Backend

-If you'd like to test latest Kaoto backend and not rely on a released version, follow these steps:

-* In `src/extension.ts`, comment call to `await warmupKaotoBackend()` in `activate` method.
-* Start Kaoto backend the way you prefer on `localhost:8097`.
-For instance [in dev mode](https://github.com/KaotoIO/kaoto-backend#running-the-dev-mode), from kaoto-backend repository, call `mvn quarkus:dev -pl api -Dquarkus.http.port=8097`.
-** Take care that the Kaoto backend started correctly.
-In case you have VS Code Kaoto installed, you might have port conflict issues, which will lead to use an old version of the backend.
-** Wait that the Kaoto backend ends to warmup all catalogs (usually takes less than 5 seconds)
-* In `Run and debug` perspective, call the `Run Extension` launch configuration

 ### How to launch automated tests

 `yarn run test-it`